freies-deutsches-hochstift/virtual-time-travel/docs/reference/contents/pages/general.md

 #### Config

+?> :page_facing_up: **/assets/items/pages/index.csv**

-The pages config file is stored under **/assets/items/pages/index.csv** and it contains the setup of all pages used by the app.
+The pages config file contains the setup of all pages used by the app.

 The app is composed by mandatory pages and optional/free pages